ayu-22/Deep-Steganography/Readme.md

 ## Implementation Details
 ### Dataset used
-I used the **tiny-imagenet-200** dataset and further downsampled the images to size of (64,64,3) suing OpenCV.
+I used the **tiny-imagenet-200** dataset and further downsampled the images to size of (64,64,3) using OpenCV.

 ### Traing Details
 I have trained the 2000 images randomly picked from the dataset.
 Half of them were used and trained as cover images and rest of them as messages.
 I have used **adam** optimizer. the model is trained for more than 890 epochs.